gabrielribeirosimoes/README.md/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/gabrielribeirosimoes/)

 I'm Gabriel Ribeiro Simões, a dedicated professional looking for opportunities that will allow me to grow and improve my career.
-With a degree in Administration Technician from ETEC Professor Camargo Aranha and in Metro Railway Transport from ETEC de São Paulo, I developed a solid educational base that allows me to approach challenges with confidence and competence.
+I am a graduate of a technical course in administration from ETEC Professor Camargo Aranha and in Metro Railway Transport from ETEC de São Paulo, I developed a solid educational base that allows me to approach challenges with confidence and competence.
 I'm committed to contributing meaningfully to the teams and organizations I may be a part of by applying my knowledge and experience effectively.

 Currently, I'm expanding my knowledge and exploring new horizons as a student on the technical course in Systems Development at ETEC Professor Horácio Augusto da Silveira.